 The Company's earnings and growth are affected not only by general economic conditions, but also by the fiscal and monetary policies of the federal government, particularly the Federal Reserve.
 The Federal Reserve implements national monetary policy to promote maximum employment, stable prices, and moderate long-term interest rates.
 Through its open market operations in U.S. government securities, control of the discount rate applicable to borrowings, establishment of reserve requirements against certain deposits, and control of the interest rate applicable to excess reserve balances and reverse repurchase agreements, the Federal Reserve influences the availability and cost of money and credit and, ultimately, a range of economic variables including employment, output, and the prices of goods and services.
+Recently, the Federal Reserve has suggested that its focus will shift from policies supportive of economic growth, including the maintenance of historical low interest rates and other credit support, to policies that seek to address the rapid increase in inflation experienced in 2021.
 The nature and impact of future changes in monetary policies and their impact on us cannot be predicted with certainty.